A lot or a little?

-Parents need to know that this version of the long-running children's franchise offers up plenty of big, fiery explosions, armies of hostile robots, martial arts, and more -- but the action delivers a lot more noise than danger.
+Parents need to know that Power Rangers: RPM is part of the long-running children's franchise that offers up plenty of big, fiery explosions, armies of hostile robots, martial arts, and more -- but the action delivers a lot more noise than danger.
 The fact that nobody seems to get hurt is appropriate for a show aimed at kids, but it also diminishes the consequences of violence.
 And, while the Power Rangers are heavily marketed to the 5+ set, they're better suited for kids a year or two older, as the youngest viewers might find some of the villains too scary.
 On the up side, the Rangers do work well together as a team.

 What's the story?